-International Financial Reporting Standards cover particular aspects of accounting practice, and set out the correct accounting treatment, for example, of depreciation.
+International International International Financial Reporting Standards cover particular aspects of accounting practice, and set out the correct accounting treatment, for example, of depreciation.
 Compliance with these statements is mandatory and any departure from them must be disclosed and explained.
-The standards originated in the commercial sector and some are not directly relevant to local authority accounts.
+The standards (IFRS) Standards (IFRS)

-These comprise one or more of the following categories: goods or other assets purchased for resale; consumable stores; raw materials and components purchased for incorporation into products for sale; products and services in intermediate stages of completion; long term contract balances and finished goods.
+Inventory These comprise one or more of the following categories: goods or other assets purchased for resale; consumable stores; raw materials and components purchased for incorporation into products for sale; products and services in intermediate stages of completion; long term contract balances and finished goods.

-Liability

-A liability arises when the Council owes money to others and it must be included in financial statements.

-Long Term Investments

-These are investments intended to be held for use on a continuing basis in the activities of the authority.
-They should be classified as long term only where an intention to hold the asset for longer than one year can be clearly demonstrated.
+- Liability A liability arises when the Council owes money to others and it must be included in financial statements. - Long Term Investments These are investments intended to be held for use on a continuing basis in the activities of the authority.
+They should be classified as long term only where an intention to hold the asset for longer than one year can be clearly demonstrated. - Materiality This is one of the main accounting concepts.
+It ensures that the statement of accounts includes all the transactions that, if omitted, would lead to a significant distortion of the financial position at the end of the accounting period. - Minimum RevenueThe minimum amount which must be charged to the revenue account each year for the repayment of borrowing.

-Materiality

-This is one of the main accounting concepts.
-It ensures that the statement of accounts includes all the transactions that, if omitted, would lead to a significant distortion of the financial position at the end of the accounting period.

-Minimum Revenue Provision

-The minimum amount which must be charged to the revenue account each year for the repayment of borrowing.
+National Non-

-National Non-Domestic Rate (NNDR)
+Domestic Rate

-A standard rate in the pound set by the Government payable on the assessed rateable value of properties used for business purposes.
-Also known as Non-Domestic or Business rates.
+(NNDR)A standard rate in the pound set by the Government payable on the assessed

-Operating Lease
+rateable value of properties used for business purposes.
+Also known as Non-

+Domestic or Business rates.

-A lease whereby the ownership of the fixed asset remains with the lessor.
+Operating Lease A lease whereby the ownership of the fixed asset remains with the lessor.

-Post Balance Sheet Event

-These are events, both favourable and unfavourable, which occur between the balance sheet date and the date on which the Statement of Accounts is authorised for issue.
+Post Balance SheetThese are events, both favourable and unfavourable, which occur betweenEventthe balance sheet date and the date on which the Statement of Accounts is authorised for issue.

-Precept

-The levy made by precepting authorities on billing authorities, e.g. Dacorum Borough Council.
-The major precepting authorities are Hertfordshire County Council and Hertfordshire Police Authority.
-Parish Councils, e.g. Tring Parish Council, also raise money by means of a precept on the relevant billing authority.

-Provision

-An amount set aside for liabilities or losses that are certain to arise but owing to their inherent nature cannot be quantified with any certainty.

-Prudential Code

-The Prudential Code, introduced in April 2004, sets out the arrangements for capital finance in local authorities.
-It constitutes 'proper accounting practice' and is recognised as such by statute.

-Rateable Value

-The annual assumed rental value of a property that is used for business purposes.

-Related Parties

-Two or more parties are related parties when at any time during the financial period:

-- One party has direct or indirect control of the other party; - The parties are subject to common control from the same source; - One party has influence over the financial and operational policies of the other party to an extent that the other party might be inhibited from pursuing its own interests; and - The parties, in entering a transaction, are subject to influence from the same source to such an extent that one of the parties to the transaction has subordinated its own interests.
+- Precept The levy made by precepting authorities on billing authorities, e.g. Dacorum Borough Council.
+The major precepting authorities are Hertfordshire County Council and Hertfordshire Police & Crime Commissioner.
+Parish Councils, e.g. Tring Parish Council, also raise money by means of a precept on the relevant billing authority. - Provision An amount set aside for liabilities or losses that are certain to arise but owing to their inherent nature cannot be quantified with any certainty. - Prudential Code The Prudential Code, introduced in April 2004, sets out the arrangements for capital finance in local authorities.
+It constitutes 'proper accounting practice' and is recognised as such by statute. - Rateable Value The annual assumed rental value of a property that is used for business purposes. - Related Parties Two or more parties are related parties when at any time during the financial period: - One party has direct or indirect control of the other party; - The parties are subject to common control from the same source; - One party has influence over the financial and operational policies of the other party to an extent that the other party might be inhibited from pursuing its own interests; and - The parties, in entering a transaction, are subject to influence from the same source to such an extent that one of the parties to the transaction has subordinated its own interests. - Related PartyThe transfer of assets, liabilities or services between the Council and its related parties irrespective of whether a charge is made.

-Related Party Transactions

-The transfer of assets, liabilities or services between the Council and its related parties irrespective of whether a charge is made.
+Glossary of Terms